dunjeon-masters/dunjeon-crawler/README.md

 ## Announcements

 Will be using github and this README as a message board.
 Check periodically for updates.

 10/27: Monster Google Doc updated, have a look at what exists thus far.
 We can add/remove as we please, and they'll be more than enough for what we currently need even if we can't get some more variety from them (Firey/Icy/Poisoin/etc).
-Implementation should just require tweaks here and there.
+Implementation should just require tweaks here and there. -Jordan

+10/30: I've started working on ideas for themes/traps.
+It's not yet finished, but you can find it [here](https://docs.google.com/a/ucsc.edu/document/d/1YX6R140gGa4ri2gixDD0ymiKPiRndbpVi7OnwCmFpCA/edit?usp=sharing).
+Input is always appreciated. -Jordan

 ## Introduction